Backgammon match strategy: Equivalent to Money Game (EMG)

-where MWC is the current match winning chances, MWC(L) is the match winning chances after losing the current game, and MWC(W) is the match winning chances after winning the current game.
+where MWC is the current match-winning chance, MWC(L) is the match-winning chance after losing the current game, and MWC(W) is the match-winning chance after winning the current game.
 MWC(L) and MWC(W) are values from a match equity table.

 Match equity table (MET)

 A match equity table (MET) is a chart containing the probabilities of winning a match at various scores, assuming equally matched opponents.
 In match play, the important part of the score is how many points away each player is away from winning the match, i.e.

 a score 2-1 in a 5 point match or 8-7 in an 11 point match would both be 3-away 4-away; the match equity table treats both the same.

 There are various match equity tables that have been calculated, including the Woolsey-Heinrich, Mec26, g11, and Rockwell-Kazaross match equity tables.
 Here is the Rockwell-Kazaross MET for scores up to 5-away 5-away, expressed in match winning percentage: